The Best Breast Pump 2021

 Avent’s Comfort Manual is great, but not immune to a few flaws.
 Some are the result of the limitations of manual pumps in general:

 The Harmony from Medela is a great runner up in the manual pump category.
-Similar to the Avent’s Comfort Manual, the Harmony has even fewer parts to wash than the Avent and some parents tell us it is easier to assemble.
+Similar to the Avent’s Manual Breast Pump, the Harmony has even fewer parts to wash than the Avent and some parents tell us it is easier to assemble.
 Medela notes the Harmony utilizes “two-phase expression technology” that is supposed to stimulate let down, then slows down to mimic slower, deeper sucking action.

 One reader with larger breasts found this pump worked better for her than the Avent.
 The Harmony is also slightly more affordable than the Avent.
 On the downside, Medela does not recommend using the Harmony every day.
 It is intended for occasional use only.
 Some parents complained it lost suction after a while, but they may have been using it every day.
 And Medela includes only one size flange: medium.
 If you need a different size, you’ll have to order this from Medela online and wait for delivery.